- 2½ octaves

 - 12/11 configuration

 The Prelude is the perfect setup for a beginning hammered dulcimer player.
 Built with a laminated Finland birch soundboard and back, it is an exceptionally sturdy, stable instrument that offers a sweet, balanced sound.
 The 2½ octave, 12/11 arrangement corresponds to all the well-known instructional materials.
-If coupled with the carrying case and playing legs, the Prelude is everything the beginner needs in one attractively-priced package.
 The Apprentice model is the same instrument, but with black finish.

-The Prelude on its own comes with the basics to get someone started playing: single-sided wooden hammers, a T-handle tuning wrench, note indicator strips and the Hammered Dulcimer Owner's Guidebook.
+The Prelude comes with the basics to get someone started playing: single-sided wooden hammers, a T-handle tuning wrench, note indicator strips and the Hammered Dulcimer Owner's Guidebook.
+Additional options include a case for protection and transportation, and choices of playing legs or folding stands for supporting the instrument.

 Prelude: $495 (includes T-handle tuning wrench, regular single-sided wood hammers, note guide strips, owner's guidebook)